catchcoder/arduino/README.md

 **Connecting it all together**

  1. Connect the door contact to pin 2 and 5v
- 2. Connect the 10k resistor connected to pin 2 and the other her end to ground
+ 2. Connect the 10k resistor connected to pin 2 and ground
  3. Connect the speakers (mono) to pin 11 and ground

 **Extra software required:**